jerous86/nimqt/README.md

 ```

-The following declaration and definitions are possible inside `inheritQObject`:
+The following declaration and definitions are possible inside `inheritQObject(Foo, QObject)`:

 - Define/declare a slot
   	- `slot SLOT_NAME(ARGUMENTS): BODY`